 If an adversary is allowed to change resources after an abort, such that all restarted transactions require the same resource R, then for all aborted transactions T we can have $d_T = \min\{m, n\}$.
-This means that no algorithm can do better than a sequential execution (see lower bound in [1]).
+This means that no algorithm can do better than a sequential execution (see lower bound in [2]).

 We show that even if the adversary can only choose the initial conflict graph and does not influence it afterwards, it is computationally hard to get a reasonable approximation of an optimal schedule.
 Even, if the whole conflict graph is known and fixed, the best approximation of the schedule obtainable in polynomial time is exponentially worse than the optimal.
 The claim follows from a straight forward reduction to coloring.
-For the proof we refer to [14].